oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.7.2 Packet Identifier

-Used to identify the corresponding CONNECT, AUTH or CONNACK packet.
+Used to identify the corresponding CONNECT or AUTH packet.
 It should ideally be populated with a random integer value when sent from Client to Server.
 [When sent from Server to Client, it MUST contain the packet identifier of the CONNECT or AUTH packet being responded to]{.mark}.

 #### 3.1.6.2 Reason Code

-[Byte 3 in the Auth packet holds the Authentication Reason Code.
-The values for the Authentication Reason Code field are shown in]{.mark} Table 9:
-Reason Code Values.
+[The values for the Authentication Reason Code field are shown in]{.mark} Table 9: Reason Code Values.
 [The sender of the AUTH Packet MUST use one of the Authenticate Reason Codes.]{.mark}

 #### 3.1.6.3 Auth Method Length